-NOTE! – This post is large to help you to start the testing of AVD VM management.
-All (well almost all) the points mentioned in the post “SCCM Intune Support for VDI Devices Persistent Non-Persistent” are still true.
+This post is large enough to help you start testing AVD VM management.
+Ll (well, almost all) the points mentioned in the post “SCCM Intune Support for VDI Devices Persistent Non-Persistent” are still true.

 NOTE! – Microsoft announced AVD is GA’d Generally Available.
 I’m expecting many exciting announcements in Microsoft Ignite 2019.